MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-ndiskd-dbglevel.md

 The **!ndiskd.dbglevel** extension displays and optionally changes the current NDIS debug level.

 **Warning**
-**!ndiskd.dbglevel** has been superceded by WPP (Windows software trace preprocessor) and Driver Verifier. !ndiskd will give you the following warning if your target system does not support **!ndiskd.dbglevel**.
+**!ndiskd.dbglevel** has been superseded by WPP (Windows software trace preprocessor) and Driver Verifier. !ndiskd will give you the following warning if your target system does not support **!ndiskd.dbglevel**.

 ```console
 0: kd> !ndiskd.dbglevel